wp-plugins/events-category/readme.txt

 <code>/category/events/past/</code> (<code>/category/events/past/1/</code> is equivalent where <code>eventscategory-position</code> is "-1");
 the second page of past events would appear as <code>/category/events/past/2/</code> and so on.

-Note that since all events are posts, you should run something like <code>query_posts('cat=-' . get_option('eventscategory_ID'))</code> on your home template, otherwise all of your future posts will fill the first pages of your results.
-The main thing is that you don't display posts from the events category on any template except the events category templates.
+Note that since all events are posts, the default posts page and feed will filter out all posts dated after the current time;
+otherwise all of your future posts will fill the first pages of your results.

 = Creating a new event =